rootmos/h/README.md

 imagined you had in *any* binary executable.

-So the world is a scary and unsatisfactory environment, then let's consider migitaning the consequences of malicious and/or incompetently written code.
+So the world is a scary and unsatisfactory environment, then let's consider mitigating the consequences of malicious and/or incompetently written code.

 ### No new privileges
 Alice's `sudo`-based `rm -f /`-attack can be mitigated by a one-liner: